sgonzalainen/IH-P3-Pipeline_Tennis_Stats/README.md

 ## Description
 I am a big fan of sports in general, and tennis is one of my favourites, so I chose the dataset *ATP Men's Tour* from __[Kaggle](https://www.kaggle.com/jordangoblet/atp-tour-20002016)__ which collects tennis game results from 2000 until 2016.
 But it lacks information related to players like nationality, right or left-handed, etc.

 Therefore, I decided to enrich the dataset by scraping players info from *https://www.ultimatetennisstatistics.com*.
-Thee endproduct are plots which are are used in final report to provide some insights of a chosen player.
+The endproduct are plots which are are used in final report to provide some insights of a chosen player.
 For this study, Rafael Nadal is the player to be studied about.

+Is Rafa really the __[King of Clay](https://www.essentiallysports.com/reasons-nadal-king-clay/)__?

+Do lefties perform better on grass as they say __[here](https://www.nytimes.com/2011/06/27/sports/tennis/2011-wimbledon-left-handers-have-benefit-of-slice-and-singularity.html)__?

+I invite you to go and visit the __[report](https://github.com/sgonzalainen/IronHack-Project3-Pipeline-Tennis_Stats/blob/main/output/report.ipynb)__ to check that up.

 Below an example of a plot created for the study: